 Our emotions can shape how we communicate with employees.
 An employee may feel that the team’s opinions and ideas are not valued, which can create a communication barrier.
 Other employees may be fearful about expressing ideas or concerns, so when one person speaks up, that emotional barrier is overcome.

-When tackling emotional barriers that hinder professional communication in your business, we have a few ways of dealing with this barrier:
+When tackling emotional barriers that hinder professional communication in your business, we have a few ways of dealing with these barriers:

 There are going to be occasions when you will be angry at work, so it is important to take yourself out of that situation.
 By calming down and reflecting on that incident, you’ll be able to see the bigger picture.
 It will also help you communicate and make better decisions for your business.